-The scope of this Recommendation is limited to use-cases in which a MG applies SRTP procedures, as described in clause 3.3 of [IETF RFC 3711], to the SRTP packets it sends and receives.
+The scope of the (09/2010) edition of this Recommendation is limited to use-cases in which a MG applies SRTP procedures, as described in section 3.3 of [IETF RFC 3711], to the SRTP packets it sends and receives.
 Use-cases in which the MG handles SRTP packets without using those procedures (e.g., transparent forwarding, storage in encrypted form, etc.) are intentionally left out of this Recommendation.